Psychologists say Lasting Relationships can be broken down to a Science

 Social scientists first started studying marriages by observing them in action in the 1970s in response to unprecedented divorce rates.
 Worried the impact on the children of the broken marriages, psychologists began observing couples to determine the ingredients of a healthy, lasting relationship.
 Was each unhappy family unhappy in its own way, or did they all share something toxic in common?

-For the past four decades, John Gottman and his wife, also a psycologist, has studied thousands of couples in a quest to figure out what makes relationships work.
+For the past four decades, John Gottman and his wife, also a psychologist, has studied thousands of couples in a quest to figure out what makes relationships work.
 Along with colleague Robert Levenson, Gottman began gathering his most critical findings in 1986, when he set up “The Love Lab” observing interactions between newlyweds in their lab.

 They hooked the couples up to electrodes and asked the couples to speak about their relationship: how they met, a major conflict they were facing together, and a positive memory they had.
-As they spoke, the electrodes measured the subjects' blood flow, heart rates, and how much they sweat they produced.
+As they spoke, the electrodes measured the subjects’ blood flow, heart rates, and how much sweat they produced.
 Then the researchers sent the couples home and followed up with them six years later to see if they were still together.

 The “Masters” and The “Disasters”

 From the data they gathered, Gottman separated the couples into two major groups: the masters and the disasters.
 The masters were still happily together after six years.
 The disasters had either broken up or were chronically unhappy in their marriages.